 Simple vs. complex option trades

 There are simple option trading strategies like buying and selling call and put options known as “outrights.”
-And there are complex option trades known as “option spreads” which include multi-legged offsetting positions like iron condors; butterfly spreads; vertical, horizontal and diagonal spreads; and debit and credit spreads.
-Tax treatment for outright option trades is fairly straightforward.
-Tax treatment for complex trades triggers a bevy of complex IRS rules geared toward preventing taxpayers from tax avoidance schemes: deducting losses and expenses from the losing side of a complex trade in the current tax year, while deferring income on the offsetting winning position until a subsequent tax year.
+And there are complex options trades known as “option spreads” which include multi-legged offsetting positions like iron condors; butterfly spreads; vertical, horizontal and diagonal spreads; and debit and credit spreads.
+Tax treatment for outright option trades is relatively straightforward.
+Tax treatment for complex trades triggers a bevy of complex IRS rules geared toward preventing taxpayers from tax avoidance schemes: deducting losses and expenses from the losing side of a complex trade in the current tax year while deferring income on the offsetting winning position until a subsequent tax year.